aimeos/aimeos-docs/src/frontend/jsonapi/customer-relations.md

 # Add relations

-To add one or more relations to the authenticated customer, use a POST request including the relationship data, i.e. the data for the list item.
+To add one or more relations to an authenticated customer, use a POST request including the relationship data, i.e. the data for the list item.
 The URL for that request is returned by the GET request to the [customer endpoint](customer.md) and contains a *customer/relationships* entry in the *links* section:

 ```json
 {